postsharp/Metalama.Documentation/content/conceptual/aspects/ordering.md

 This is like in mathematics: if we have `a < b` and `b < c`, then we have `a < c` and the ordered sequence is `{a, b, c}`.

-If you specify conflicting relationships, or import aspect library that define conflicting ordering, Metalama will emit a compilation error.
+If you specify conflicting relationships or import aspect library that defines a conflicting ordering, Metalama will emit a compilation error.

 > [!NOTE]
 > Metalama will merge all `[assembly: AspectOrder(...)]` attributes that it finds not only in the current project, but also in all referenced projects or libraries.
 Therefore, you don't need to repeat the `[assembly: AspectOrder(...)]` attributes in all projects that use aspects.
 It is sufficient to define them projects that define aspects.